 What are chargebacks and how do I dispute them?

 A chargeback, also sometimes known as a payment dispute, occurs when a card-issuing bank reverses a charge you made to their cardholder.
 Chargebacks are meant to be a form of cardholder protection as they allow cardholders to dispute possible unauthorized charges.

-The cardholder (your customer) can initiate a chargeback for a variety of reasons:
+The cardholder can initiate a chargeback for a variety of reasons, including:

 - Item not received: Customer claims they didn’t receive the product they ordered and paid for.